TraianAlex/minimvc/README.md

 # minimvc
 A custom framework with routing, php-mysql wrapper, view, validation, url caching, pagination.
-It's just a small "weekend project" but to be a full framework must have more features like upload images, Email(use mail()), Request input, Middleware, Sessions, tokens, etc. The Model, Controller, router and env() looks like those from Laravel and the view is the same: Blade template engine.
+It's just a small "weekend project" but to be a full framework must have more features like upload images, Email(use mail()), Middleware, Sessions, tokens, etc. The Model, Controller, router and env() looks like those from Laravel and the view is the same: Blade template engine.
 How to use blade here (https://laravel.com/docs/5.1/blade).

 #Install